-Joel is a skateboarder and photographer based in Berlin.
+Joel is a skateboarder and photographer based in Berlin

-"My initial intrigue in photography was a direct result of skateboarding and specifically seeing Leo Sharp shooting at the MK bus station when I was a kid and soon after seeing the resulting photo on the cover of Sidewalk Magazine.
+My initial intrigue in photography was a direct result of skateboarding and specifically seeing Leo Sharp shooting at the MK Buszy when I was a kid and soon after seeing the resulting photo on the cover of Sidewalk Magazine.

 As skaters, we’ve obviously all got relatively high levels of creative curiosity and energy so when somebody is injured and can’t skate, they focus that energy on something else and this often relates directly back to skateboarding itself.

 Lately, I often find myself sitting down with a photo book as a final shot of inspiration before going out shooting – just like we’ve all done hundreds of times before with skate videos before heading out skating.

-- Another rad risoprint by Joe O’Donnell
+Also another rad risoprint by Joe O’Donnell.

-I’m waiting on an Isle Skateboards ‘Vase" board to fill a gap next to that.
+I’m waiting on an Isle Skateboards ‘Vase’ board to fill a gap next to that.

-Maybe I’m just speaking for myself but I feel that because skaters and artists can sometimes not be the most organised people that with a platform like no comply, it could make it that bit easier to work together and share ideas or even just to discover somebody’s work that we were previously unaware of."
+Maybe I’m just speaking for myself but I feel that because skaters and artists can sometimes not be the most organised people that with a platform like No Comply, it could make it that bit easier to work together and share ideas or even just to discover somebody’s work that we were previously unaware of.